Beastmaster 2: Through the Portal of Time

-Beastmaster 2: Through the Portal of Time is the 1991 sequel to the 1982 film The Beastmaster.
+Beastmaster 2: Through the Portal of Time is the 1991 American sequel to the 1982 film The Beastmaster.
 Marc Singer reprises his role as Dar, a barbarian from another dimension who travels to 1990s Los Angeles and befriends a young woman, Jackie Trent, played by Kari Wuhrer.
 Dar must stop his evil brother, played by Wings Hauser, from bringing back a neutron bomb.